lindXdeep/AnaliseSorting/README.md

 ```markdown
   private static int[] array = arrayHandle.getRandomIntArray(1000);
 ```

-all you neede  include that function in ExampleMain.java
+all you need is in this function, which is in ExampleMain.java

 ```markdown
 public void sortingAlgorithms()